Thanks to our volunteers and interns.

 Image: Volunteers attending a talk by Anne Noble as part of exhibition training for Precarious Nature, 2016.

-We are looking for enthusiastic and friendly voluntary staff aged 16 and over to assist us with a wide variety of tasks at CoCA Toi Moroki.
-As a member of our team of volunteers you'll primarily be the friendly face greeting our visitors at reception.
-This role includes front-of-house and administrative duties, fielding general enquiries, gallery minding as well as giving exhibition tours (optional).
-There are also opportunities to get involved with hosting after hours events, to help artists with the production of their works and to gain hands on practical experience during installation/deinstallation of exhibitions.
+We are looking for enthusiastic volunteers aged 16 and over to assist us at CoCA Toi Moroki.
+As a member of our team you'll be the friendly face greeting our visitors at reception and invigilating in the exhibitions.
+This includes front-of-house, meeting and greeting, administrative duties and fielding general enquiries, as well as keeping our art works and visitors safe while assisting guests with interactive aspects of the exhibitions.

-You don't need gallery experience or indepth knowledge of art necessary - reliability, a willingness to learn, as well as a love of art and communicating are key attributes.
+You don't need gallery experience or in-depth knowledge of art - however essential attributes are reliability, a willingness to learn, a love of art, proficient computer literacy and most importantly, strong communication skills.

 Hands-on experience working in a contemporary public art gallery

-You will also receive a comprehensive induction, three-monthly exhibition briefings from the curator, and acknowledgment on our website.
+You will also receive a comprehensive induction, seasonal exhibition briefings from the curator, and acknowledgment on our website.

 “Every day at CoCA was an opportunity to learn and be challenged.
 I have gained insight behind the processes of reopening a contemporary art gallery and making its first exhibition.
 Working with such a creative and dedicated team, I have witnessed the diversity and innovation that goes into making CoCA's programmes and future programmes as engaging and inspiring as they are and will be.”